simple-script/simple-script/packages/frontend-logger/README.md

 [![license](https://img.shields.io/github/license/simple-script/simple-script.svg)]()

-# Simple Script
+# Frontend Logger
-Frontend logger allows you to add logs and send them to your server where they are processed by some script and logged into the file, database etc.
+Frontend logger allows you to add logs and send them to your server where they are processed (for example saved into the file).

 ## Usage
 Install